The Board is responsible for strategy direction and oversight of EFDSS.

 The Board can have up to 16 members: 12 are elected by and from the Membership; and up to four Trustee/Directors can be appointed by the Board.
 Appointees need not be EFDSS Members but must be approved by the AGM following their appointment.

-The Board appoints its own Chairman from the elected Directors and an Honorary Treasurer from the Board as a whole.
+The Board appoints its own Chair from the elected Directors and an Honorary Treasurer from the Board as a whole.
 Elected members can serve continuously for six years, Appointed members for three years.

 Meet the board